avikds/Kaggle-Notebooks-Avik/README.md

 ---

-## 🧠 Overview
+## ✨ Overview

-This repo is both a **portfolio** of my learning progress and a **personal record** of the hands-on practice I’ve done through Kaggle courses.
+This repository serves as both a **portfolio** of my learning progress and a **record** of the hands-on practice I’ve done through Kaggle courses.
 It highlights my journey in developing core skills in:
 - Programming (Python)
 - Data handling and analysis
 - Data visualization
 - Machine learning fundamentals

-While the course material itself belongs to Kaggle, the implementations and solutions here reflect my understanding and approach.
+While the course material itself belongs to Kaggle, the implementations and solutions here reflect my personal understanding and approach.

 ---